 Persons Who Aid, Counsel or Procure

 Being charged with the crime of Arson is an extremely serious matter and if found guilty you could face a significant prison sentence and fines.
 Therefore, it is extremely important that you hire an experienced Las Vegas Attorney to defend you.
-The Wright Law Group, P.C. has more than 20 years experience prosecuting and defending Criminal cases and is well equipped to assist you in handling your case.
-Please call us at 702-405-0001 to schedule a consultation.
+The Wright Law Group, P.C. has more than 25 years of experience defending criminal cases.
+Our lawyers are ready to help you.
+Call us now at (702) 405 – 0001.
+We are available 24/7.
+Our consultations are always free and confidential.